4th-earth/site-fourth-earth/content/sprinkles.md

 ## Resistance

+Version: 0.1.0

-Resistance results in a modification to Protagonist Potential Energy (PE) when attacked in a way that causes physical damage; draining the health Life Battery.
+Resistance results in a modification to Protagonist Potential Energy (PE) when performing aggressive Actions in a way that causes physical damage; draining the health Life Battery.

 Every Character SHOULD have some type of flesh with varying degrees of thickness.